One year on: Egyptian government shuts down country’s only rehabilitation centre for victims of torture

 In our Fighting Torture series, we speak with people from around the world and from a number of professions who work with and support survivors of torture.
 What does their work mean to them and what are the biggest challenges they see in the anti-torture and rehabilitation movement?

-Q: How long have you worked in torture rehabilitation and human rights?
+Q: How long have you worked in the field of torture rehabilitation and human rights?

 Q: Can you give us an example of how you have seen your work make a difference?

-Q: How has this work changed you since you started?
+Q: How has this work changed since you started?

-Q: What do you think are the biggest challenges facing the torture rehabilitation sector in general?
+Q: What do you think are the biggest challenges facing the torture rehabilitation sector?